On type IIB AdS$_{3}$ flux vacua with scale separation and integer conformal dimensions: Type IIB AdS flux vacua with O /D sources

 in terms of (the imaginary parts of) our moduli fields.
 Since all the vacua in Table~\ref{Table:flux_vacua_IIB} are at the origin of moduli space, see (\ref{GTTO_1})-(\ref{GTTO_2}), one automatically gets $\textrm{vol}_{7}=g_{s}=1$ for all of them.
 However, as previously explained, we can move the moduli fields in (\ref{vol7&gs_IIB}) away from the origin of moduli space (therefore changing $\textrm{vol}_{7}$ and $g_{s}$) just by rescaling the flux parameters.
 Therefore, in order to study some phenomenological aspects of the AdS$_{3}$ vacua we found, in particular, scale separation between AdS$_{3}$ and the internal space, it will be convenient to resort to a more standard picture in which the moduli VEV's are expressed in terms of the flux parameters.
 Once this is done, it turns out that only \textbf{vac~10} and \textbf{vac~11} in Table~\ref{Table:flux_vacua_IIB} (which are highlighted therein) stabilise the four imaginary parts of the complex scalars and yield well-defined $\textrm{vol}_{7}$ and $g_{s}$ in (\ref{vol7&gs_IIB}).

 As far as stability is concerned, it is worth highlighting that negative masses turn out to be always absent in the spectrum of scalar fluctuations, thus making all the vacua in Table~\ref{Table:flux_vacua_IIB} perturbatively stable within half-maximal supergravity.
 We have collected the $64$ scalar masses at each vacuum in Table~\ref{Table:flux_vacua_IIB_masses}.
-For the AdS$_{3}$ vacua, we have normalised the scalar spectrum using the AdS$_{3}$ radius, $\,L^2=-2/V_{0}\,$, and have also included the conformal dimension $\,\Delta\,$ of the would-be dual CFT$_{2}$ operators.
+For the AdS$_{3}$ vacua, we have normalised the scalar spectrum using the AdS$_{3}$ radius, which is $\,L^2=-2/V_{0}\,$ in 3D Planck units.
+The 3D Planck constant (in string units) is defined as $\,m_P = g_s^{-2} \, \textrm{vol}_7\,$ \cite{Farakos:2020phe}.
+We have also included the conformal dimension $\,\Delta\,$ of the would-be dual CFT$_{2}$ operators.
 More concretely, $\,\Delta\,$ corresponds to the larger root of